 - hoax calls

-If you witness or are a victim of anti-social behaviour, please phone 101, the police non-emergency number, firstname.lastname@example.org or contact your social housing provider.
-You can also report incidents online.
+If you witness or are a victim of anti-social behaviour, please phone 101, the police non-emergency number, on matters which might have environmental impact including noise contact in North Devon call 01271 327711or contact your social housing provider or landlord.
+For further information look here (https://www.devon-cornwall.police.uk/askned) You can also report incidents online.
 If you are in immediate danger, please dial 999.

 Such a wide range of anti-social behaviour means that responsibility for dealing with cases is shared between a number of agencies.
-These agencies make up a community safety partnership called Safer North Devon.
+These agencies make up a community safety partnership called North Devon and Torridge Community Safety Partnership.

 If you would like to escalate an unresolved ASB matter, you can use what is called the Community Trigger.
-This is a process that allows you to ask Safer North Devon to review how it has responded to reports of anti-social behaviour.
+This is a process that allows you to ask North Devon and Torridge Community Safety Partnership to review how it has responded to reports of anti-social behaviour.